Introduction

 Step 5.1 - Configure Source Database Access

-Make sure DBConvert Streams can can access your source database.
+Make sure DBConvert Streams can access your source database.

 - In the Google Cloud Console, navigate to your Cloud SQL instance